 12. Case Studies & Success Stories

-Case studies are more in-depth than a mere quote.
-Many times you’ll see a testimonial on the homepage praising the product, service, or website.
+You’ll often see a testimonial on the homepage praising the product, service, or website.

 But if you want to get detailed, show people your customers’ success stories.
 It helps generate excitement about your brand.